 Alex Van Halen allows his explosive drumming skills to go wild in “Hot For Teacher”, starting with that savage solo and a constant switch of energetic moods that go along with David Lee Roth’s voice and his brother’s (Eddie Van Halen) amazing guitar riffs.

-Production-wise, “Hot For Teacher” featured a compression and post-production behind the drums that opened the gates for possibilities for many Metal and Metal Core drummers afterwards.
+Production-wise, “Hot For Teacher” featured a compression and post-production behind the drums that opened the gates for possibilities for many Metal and Metal Core drummers afterward.

 13. Benny Goodman – Sing, Sing, Sing